kemalcr/kemal-cache/README.md

 ### Cache Keys

-The default key is `context.request.resource`, which includes the path and query string.
+By default the key is `context.request.resource`, which includes the path and query string.

-Override it with `key_generator` when you need coarser or finer cache granularity:
+Override it with `key_generator` when you need to change cache granularity:

 ```crystal
 config = Kemal::Cache::Config.new(